How can I get a Local Competition in my community?

 Can I host multiple Local Competitions?

 Yes.
 You may host multiple Local Competitions if you have different groups, sites or leagues in your area to which you can offer the program.
 Hosting multiple competitions is a great way to allow multiple sets of winners from your area to advance to the next level of competition.
-Keep in mind that it is recommended that each Local Competition consist of a minimum of 30 participants and participants may only compete in one Local Competition.
+Keep in mind that it is recommended that each Local Competition consist of a minimum of 30 participants.

 Can I pre-register participants for the competition?